-Context - The Treasurer/Collector's office has continually experienced delays in reporting financial activity to the Town Accountant, which inhibits the Town's ability to produce accurate financial information and impedes management's ability to assess the financial position of the Town.
+Summary -The Treasurer/Collector's office has continually experienced delays in reporting financial activity to the Town Accountant, which inhibits the Town's ability to produce accurate financial information and impedes management's ability to assess the financial position of the Town.
 The office frequently requires the assistance of outside consultants to get caught up on reconciling cash accounts to the general ledger.
 Additionally, the office has not acted to resolve old uncollected balances, credit receivable balances, old cash reconciling items, and to move forward with properties listed as tax liens.
 There is also concern that some of the balances may be inaccurate, which would make the process of moving forward with collecting the balances more difficult.
-The office has experienced staff turnover.
-Also, the office has historically relied heavily on the Treasurer/Collector and has had inadequate training and cross-training of office staff.
-During 2020, the Town elected a new Treasurer/Collector and the lack of departmental training in the past, has continued to keep the office from moving forward.
+The office has experienced staff turnover and relies heavily on the Treasurer/Collector.
+The over-reliance on one individual may be contributing to the inability to address the deficiencies noted above.